Erasmus+ is an educational programme for Higher Education students, staff and institutions. It is funded by the European Commission.

 You will still be required to enrol as a student at London Metropolitan University before you start your exchange at the host university.
 This is done via Evision.

 The university offers free travel insurance for all students going on an Erasmus placement so you do not have to worry about that.

-Be sure to check with the host institution about any country specific requirements you must adhere to when entering the country (i.e. resident visas / registering with the police).
+Be sure to check with the host institution about any country-specific requirements that you must adhere to when entering the country (ie resident visas / registering with the police).

 Brush up on your language skills — even if the host institution you are going to teaches in English, you should learn key phrases in the local language because you will find that not everyone can (or wishes to) speak English.

 Shop around for flights, making use of your International Student Identity Card for cheaper fares - especially at STA Travel.
-Use price comparison websites such as Kelkoo, Skyscanner and Flightchecker.
+Use price comparison websites such as Kelkoo, Skyscanner and Money Saving Expert.

 Make sure you have a way of accessing your money while you are abroad.
 Most debit cards charge you every time you use your card to pay for something in a shop or withdraw money.
-You may find it cheaper to use a pre-pay card such as FairFX.
+However, Metrobank's debit card does not charge you to use your card in Europe so you may want to think about opening an account with them.
+You may also find it cheaper to use a pre-pay card such as FairFX.
 Your Erasmus grant will be paid directly into your bank account.

 Things to do at all times...